 Bloom the Spices

-1. Add the garlic, tomato paste, oregano, basil, thyme, pepper, and red pepper flakes.
-Stir constantly for 2 minutes.
-You want the tomato paste to darken and the spices to become fragrant in the oil.
+- Add the minced garlic, tomato paste, oregano, basil, thyme, black pepper, and red pepper flakes.
+Stir constantly for 2 minutes over medium heat until the tomato paste darkens to a deep brick red and the spices become fragrant.

 The Long Simmer

-1. Add the dried navy beans, crushed tomatoes, bay leaves, and 8 cups of water.
+- Stir in the soaked navy beans, crushed tomatoes, bay leaf, and 6 cups of water (or low-sodium stock).
 If using a Parmesan rind, drop it in now.
-Bring to a boil, then reduce heat to a low simmer.
-Cover partially and cook for 1 to 1.5 hours, or until the navy beans are tender.
+Bring the pot to a boil, then reduce the heat to a low simmer.
+Cover the pot partially to control evaporation, and let it simmer gently for 1 to 1.5 hours until the navy beans are completely tender and the starch has enriched the broth.

 Add the Bulk

-1. Stir in the diced potato.
-Simmer for another 15–20 minutes until the potato is fork-tender.
+- Stir the diced Yukon Gold potato into the simmering broth.
+Continue to cook for another 15–20 minutes until the potato pieces are completely fork-tender.

-1. While the potatoes cook, boil the Ditalini in a separate pot of salted water until al dente.
+- While the potatoes are cooking, boil your Ditalini pasta in a separate pot of well-salted water until al dente.
 Drain and set aside.
-In the final 5–10 minutes of soup cooking, stir in the frozen green beans and frozen lima beans.
-They only need a few minutes to heat through and stay bright.
+In the final 5–10 minutes of the soup's simmer, stir the frozen green beans and frozen baby lima beans directly into the main pot.
+They only need a few minutes to heat through, keeping their colors bright and fresh.

-3. Remove the bay leaves and Parmesan rind.
+- Remove the bay leaf and Parmesan rind.
 Taste the broth—add salt only if needed (the bacon and cheese rind may have provided enough).
 To serve, place a spoonful of pasta in a bowl, ladle the hot soup over it, and finish with a heavy dusting of Parmesan and a drizzle of Extra Virgin Olive Oil.

 Notes